Marco Djuricin: Sturm Graz

-Red Bull Salzburg
+Red Bull Salzburg and loans

 On 8 January 2015, Djuricin signed a 3 1/2-year contract with Austrian Bundesliga club Red Bull Salzburg.
 He scored just three goals in 16 appearances in the second half of the 2014–15 season, but received the first silverware of his career when Salzburg won the league title at the end of the campaign.
 He collected another medal by virtue of being an unused substitute in Salzburg's 2–0 victory over Austria Wien in the 2015 ÖFB Cup Final.

 After four appearances early in the 2015–16 season, Djuricin moved to England to sign for Championship club Brentford on loan until the end of the 2015–16 season.
 He scored within 29 minutes of his debut in a 1–1 draw with against Leeds United on 12 September and made it two goals in three games with the winner versus Preston North End one week later.
-He came into form again in late October, scoring twice in three matches in wins versus Wolverhampton Wanderers and West London rivals Queens Park Rangers, the latter match being Brentford's first win over QPR for 50 years.
+He came into form again in late October, scoring in wins over Wolverhampton Wanderers and Queens Park Rangers, the latter match being Brentford's first win over their West London rivals for fifty years.
 An ankle ligament injury suffered early in a 1–1 draw with Blackburn Rovers on 7 November kept Djuricin out of the team for two months.
 He returned to the bench in mid-January 2016 and broke back into the starting lineup in late February, but was sidelined due to illness in March.
 Djuricin made just two further appearances and finished the season with 4 goals from 23 appearances.

 On 23 June 2016, Djuricin joined Nemzeti Bajnokság I club Ferencváros on loan for the duration of the 2016–17 season.
 He made 30 appearances and scored 10 goals during the season, but was left out of the matchday squad which emerged victorious in the 2017 Magyar Kupa Final.
 Following a further season-long loan during the 2017–18 season, Djuricin left the club when his contract expired at the end of the 2017–18 season.